Battle of Vauchamps

 When did the Battle of Vauchamps take place?

-The Battle of Vauchamps took place on the 14th of February 1814.
-This engagement marked the final major battle of the Six Days Campaign within the War of the Sixth Coalition.
+The Battle of Vauchamps was fought on the 14th of February 1814.
+It was the final major engagement of the Six Days Campaign of the War of the Sixth Coalition.

 Who commanded the French forces at the Battle of Vauchamps?

-How many men were in Blücher's Army of Silesia at the Battle of Vauchamps?
+How many casualties did the Army of Silesia suffer at the Battle of Vauchamps?

-What were the casualties for Blücher's Army of Silesia at the Battle of Vauchamps?
+What happened to Blucher at the Battle of Vauchamps?